 Scholarly Commons Citation

 Reingold, Rebecca B. and Gostin, Lawrence O., "Sexual Assaults Among University Students: Prevention, Support, and Justice" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1500.
+1500.